Bicep Curl vs Hammer Curl vs Reverse Curl: Which One Is Better

 • Works all the heads of the biceps

-• It is a relatively easy exercise to learn.
+• It is a relatively straightforward exercise to learn.

 • Better mind-muscle connection.

-• It can be performed with a variety of weights and resistance levels.
+• It can be performed with various gym equipment

 1. Stand with your feet shoulder-width apart.